nemo0622/pokeemerald-expansion/README.md

     21. By Coffee in the Pokémon Emerald Seaglass Discord Server (thank you!)
     22. By lakeofdance, from Substitube public resource
     23. By Koolboyman, from Substitube public resource
+    24. By N-Kin, from Substitube public resource
+    25. By SuicidalSushi, recolored
+    "XX, 1".
+Parts of sprite by Artist "XX" (from above list), edited by Nemo622
 - Trainer Sprites:
     - Amali and Harper sprited by me, based on TrainerDX GBC Trainer template sprites
     - Johto (Ethan/Lyra) outfits by Solo993